 Born on April 16, 1972, Tracy K. Smith was raised in Falmouth, Massachusetts.
 She studied at Harvard, where she joined the Dark Room Collective, a reading series for writers of color.
 She went on to receive her MFA from Columbia University.

-Smith's first collection, The Body's Question (Graywolf, 2003), won the Cave Canem Prize in 2002.
-Her second book, Duende (Graywolf, 2007), won the 2006 James Laughlin Award from the Academy of American Poets.
-Her third collection, Life on Mars, was published by Graywolf Press in 2011.
+Smith's first collection, The Body's Question (Graywolf Press, 2003), won the Cave Canem Poetry Prize in 2002.
+Her second book, Duende (Graywolf Press, 2007), won the 2006 James Laughlin Award from the Academy of American Poets.
+Her most recent collection, Life on Mars (Graywolf Press, 2011), won the 2012 Pulitzer Prize for Poetry.

 A starred review of Smith's work in Publisher's Weekly noted her "lyric brilliance and political impulses."
 A review of Duende in The New York Times Book Review stated, "The most persuasively haunted poems here are those where [Smith] casts herself not simply as a dutiful curator of personal history but a canny medium of fellow feeling and the stirrings of the collective unconscious...it's this charged air of rapt apprehension that gives her spare, fluid lines their coolly incantatory tenor."

-Smith's awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers' Conference, and a 2005 Whiting Award.
-She teaches at Princeton University and lives in Brooklyn, New York.
+Her other awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers' Conference, and a 2005 Whiting Award.
+She is the director of Princeton University's creative writing program.